wallee-payment/android-till-sdk/Wallee Payment App Integration Changes for 3rd Party Developers.md

    - This allows the third-party app to be in the foreground until a transaction is initiated, after Wallee will manage the payment processing and return the original app to the foreground when complete.

 2. **Deprecation of `PrimaryApplication` Configuration**
    - The existing `PrimaryApplication` setting in the Terminal Software Manager will be deprecated.
-Integrators must switch to using the `StartupApplication` configuration to manage which app is started up.
+Moving forward, instead of using `PrimaryApplication`, Wallee Payment App will now save the last application that was in the foreground before starting a transaction.
+This application will be brought to the front once the transaction is completed.

 3. **Deprecation of Kiosk Mode in Android Till SDK**
    - The kiosk mode, previously defined via Android Till SDK manifest, will be deprecated.
 Integrators should migrate to the new `StartupApplication` method for managing app startup behavior.